Rainiers snap El Paso’s home win streak at 17

 The Tacoma Rainiers ended the El Paso Chihuahuas’ 17-game home winning streak with a 5-4 win in the 10th inning on Saturday night.

 Gordon Beckham’s RBI double scored the go-ahead run, and Ryan Garton escaped a bases-loaded jam in the bottom of the 10th.
 Cameron Rupp tied the game in the eighth with a solo homer.

-AquaSox win first
+AquaSox sweep

-• The Everett AquaSox won the first game of their Northwest League doubleheader in Tri-Cities, beating the Dust Devils 5-2.
+• Cody Mobley, Feliberto Bonilla and Nolan Hoffman combined on a seven-inning one-hitter to win the nightcap (3-1) of a doubleheader as Everett swept visiting Tri-Cities.
+Everett won the first game 5-2.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.